TNL-Project/TNL/Documentation/UsersGuide/Meshes/ug_Grids.md

 The following example shows creation of a grid independently on the grid dimension.
 The domain covered by the grid is \f$ [0,1]^d\f$ where \f$ d \f$ is the grid dimension.
-The resolution os the same along each axis.
-Tho code looks as follows:
+The resolution is the same along each axis.
+The code looks as follows:

 \includelineno GridExample_constructor-2.h